-The ATL13 ATBD Rel 5 includes background (Chapter 2) theoretical underpinnings of the algorithms together with their testing on ATLAS or ATLAS prototype data (Chapters 3 and 4), a list of the specific ATL13 output product tables (Chapter 5) and lists of calibration and validation background and opportunities (Chapter 6).
-It supersedes all previous versions and is continually being updated to include new features and capability.
+This document contains algorithm notes and known issues identified by developers of the ICESat-2 ATL22 Release 3 Along Track Inland Surface Water Data product.
+For a detailed description of the theoretical algorithm and its implementation please refer to the ATL22 Algorithm Theoretical Basis Document (ATBD) Release 3 (Jasinski et al., 2023c).
+The ATL13 ATBD includes background (Chapter 2) theoretical underpinnings of the algorithms together with their testing on ATLAS or ATLAS prototype data (Chapters 3 and 4), a list of the specific ATL13 output product tables (Chapter 5) and lists of calibration and validation background and opportunities (Chapter 6).
+The list of all specific products associated with the latest ATL13 version is provided in Table 5.1 of ATL13 ATBD.
+A summary of the principal updates to each release is provided below in Table 1-1.
+It supersedes all previous versions and is updated with each release to include corrections, new features and capability.

-The list of all specific products associated with the latest ATL13 version is provided in the Table 5.1 of ATL13 ATBD.

-A summary of the principal updates to each release is provided in Table 1-1 below.